opf/openproject/docs/user-guide/notifications/notification-settings/README.md

 ---
 # Notification Settings

-You can configure how and for what events you wish to be notified through Notification Center.
+You can configure how and for what events you wish to be notified through Notification center.
 To access these settings, you can either click on **_your avatar on the top right corner → My account → Notification settings_** or click on **Notification Settings** on the top right corner of Notification center.

 >> IMG